binarymist/learning-go/LearningGo-AnIdiomaticApproachToRealWorldGoProgramming/README.md

 Due to the inexact nature of floats, two floating point values might not be equal when you think they should be.
 Instead, define a maximum allowed variance and see if the difference between two floats is less than that.

+### A Taste of Strings and Runes

+### Explicit Type Conversion

+These are built-in conversion expressions, not functions as they look like.

+## Declaring Variables

+## `var` Versus `:=`

+`:=` can be used to assign values to new and existing variables, as long as there is one new variable on the lefthand side of the `:=`.
+Beware of creating new shadow variables with `:=` when you think you are reusing an existing variable.
+In situations like this, explicitly declare all of your new variables with `var` to make it clear which variables are new, and then use the assignment operator (`=`) to assign values to both new and old variables.

+While `var` and `:=` allow you to declare multiple variables on the same line, only use this style when assigning multiple values returned from a function or the comma ok idiom.

+## Using `const`